howonlee/mertonon/docs/v0_1_roadmap.md

 - [ ] Session impl

 - [ ] Some kind of middlingly durable settings db thing... maybe with table
-- [ ] Intro screen endpoint w/ user creation - put it behind feature flag
-- [ ] Make a less woopzoopy woopleboopy and more cutthroat corporate politics example
+- [ ] Testing - add the new tables to api tests
+- [ ] Testing - fill out the properties thought of for password
+- [ ] Testing - fill out the properties thought of for session

 - [ ] Dev diary
 - [ ] Changelog